 There were twenty five buyers in attendance with an eighty percent clearance rate with the top bull selling for nine thousand dollars.

-The bulls were well prepared by the certificate III beef class and are amongst the heaviest offered at the annual on property sale.
-Farrer is fortunate to have been able to make upgrades to its irrigation equipment.
-This has been a benefit to the stock enterprises at the school with the increase in fodder production.
+The bulls were well prepared by the Certificate III beef class and are amongst the heaviest offered at the annual on property sale.
+Farrer is fortunate to have been able to make upgrades to its irrigation equipment which has been a benefit to the stock enterprises at the school with the increase in fodder production.